 Major breakthroughs, gradual developments, and arguments are played out across the maps, models, specimens, and books in this exhibition.
 Landscapes Below explores map-making, and how novel interpretations of the British landscape influences our understanding of the Earth.

 An online version of the exhibition is available to visit.

-Learn more about Landscapes Below during this interview with a local news station.
+Learn more about Landscapes Below during this interview with the exhibition's curator.

 Geological landscape as antiquarian ruin: Banks, Pennant and the Isle of Staffa in Enlightenment travel and British identity: Thomas Pennant’s Tours of Scotland and Wales, edited by Mary-Ann Constantine and Nigel Leask (London: Anthem Press, 2017): 183–202.
 Online ISBN 9781783086542